jraillard/parkndeploy/doc/step1_deploy_backend.md

       uses: actions/checkout@v4

     - name: Publish the app
-      run: dotnet publish -c Release --property:PublishDir=publish # Publish the app to the publish folder of the API project
+      run: dotnet publish -c Release --property:PublishDir=publish # Publish the app to the API project publish folder
-      working-directory: ./backend # specify where to find the solution file
+      working-directory: ./backend # Specify where to find the solution file in repository

     - name: Login to Azure
       uses: azure/login@v2